 SSIA provides all personnel with training skills that covers basic Public Key Infrastructure (PKI) knowledge, authentication and verification policies and procedures, common threats to the validation process, including phishing and other social engineering tactics, and the Guidelines.
 Training of personnel is undertaken via a mentoring process involving senior members of the team to which they are attached.
-All new personnel must undergo this training process for at least two months.
+All new personnel must undergo this training process for at least two months or when they have skills requirement that enable them to perform such duties satisfactorily.
 SSIA maintain records of such training and ensures that personnel entrusted with Trusted Roles meet a minimum skills requirement that enable them to perform such duties satisfactorily.
 SSIA ensures that its personnel qualify for each skill level required by the corresponding task before granting privilege to perform said task.
 There is a separate document that specifies the training in detail.
 Since this document classification is un-classified this information could not be detailed here.